saleebm/hds-backend/README.md

    - API routes checking for auth redundancy as well as verifying request params / method

 2. Database structure + documentation

    - a lot of crap in the database makes no sense without a documentation of the underlying structure and planning that went into it, i.e. "Jobs" - "Invoice" relationship
    - it would help to at least comment the info into the schema file for prisma

 3. I did absolutely zero seo, not to mention even the basics like page title and unique meta.

+## issues

+1. Static generation cuts off server side authentication in GIP here: [withRedux](./lib/hoc/with-redux.tsx)

+   - current GIP depends on server req to reroute properly with auth state
+   - implications right now include no static generation for dashboard pages without refactoring
+   - instigates possible issues down the road with following separation of concerns
+   - optionally move it to the client side, and use router to reroute

+## personal learning interests

+1. How to implement a listener or subscriber to state properly with the redux pattern or by any other means albeit effective, or experimental :)